tjgreene27/participation/participation.md

 ## What Was or Is The Most Confusing Thing?
 Still not sure if I am doing this participation correctly, also the change mode thing. even after using chmod it still said i did not have permission

+# Lecture 5

+## How Did I Prepare Before Lecture?
+I skimmed previous readings that I needed to catch up on, and updated and added to my cheat sheet.
+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

+# Lecture 6

+## How Did I Prepare Before Lecture?

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?

+# Lecture 7

+## How Did I Prepare Before Lecture?

+## How Did I Contribute During Lecture?

+## What Was or Is The Most Confusing Thing?